What You Need to Know About Cohabitation Agreements in Illinois

 As more and more couples are choosing to live together without getting married and raise families together, cohabitation agreements have risen in popularity in Illinois.
 Many people believe living together without tying the knot frees them from certain obligations.
 A cohabitation agreement ensures the individuals involved in the agreement are protected against such assumptions.

 What is a Cohabitation Agreement?

 A cohabitation agreement is basically a prenuptial agreement without the nuptials.
-The main difference between it and a marriage is the cohabitation agreement defines the terms of the contract, thus allowing the involved parties to dictate the terms of the agreement – as well as their own rules, in case either party terminate the relationship.
-In contrast, a marriage IS the contract, so Illinois’s law of dissolution of marriage can be used to enforce the divorce process, including maintenance and support.
+The main difference between it and marriage is the cohabitation agreement defines the terms of the contract, thus allowing the involved parties to dictate the terms of the agreement – as well as their own rules, in case either party terminates the relationship.
+In contrast, marriage IS a contract, so Illinois’s law of dissolution of marriage can be used to enforce the divorce process, including maintenance and support.